liuwell/paperfetch/README.md

 #  paperfetch

-paperfetch can search papers for pubmed and download papers from sci-hub, it also can get the reference and cited papers from a given article
+**paperfetch** can search papers for Pubmed and download papers from Sci-Hub, it also can get the reference and cited papers from a given article

 ##  Requirements